gojimmypi/Hazard3/Readme.md

 * External debug support (JTAG or APB)
 * Instruction address trigger unit (hardware breakpoints)

-Download the Hazard3 documentation [here (PDF)](https://github.com/Wren6991/Hazard3/releases/download/v1.1-rc1/hazard3.pdf).
-Alternatively read the online documentation [here](https://wren.wtf/hazard3/doc).
+Download the Hazard3 reference manual [here (PDF)](https://github.com/Wren6991/Hazard3/releases/download/v1.1/hazard3.pdf).
+You can also [read the documentation online](https://wren.wtf/hazard3/doc).

 This repository contains the source for the Hazard3 core and its associated debug components.
 The [example SoC integration](example_soc/soc/example_soc.v) shows how you can assemble these components to create a minimal system with a JTAG-enabled RISC-V processor, some RAM, a serial port and a platform timer.